Disparities between race and disease continue to exist in many areas of the health field, including with HPV and cervical cancer.

 Are black women being left out of medical research?

-Some research also suggests that black women may be less likely to benefit from the HPV vaccine, leading to higher rates of high-risk infections.
+Research also suggests that black women are less likely to benefit from the HPV vaccine, leading to higher rates of high-risk infections.

 The most frequent HPV subtype found in white women with early cervical dysplasia were strains 16, 18, 56, 39, 66.
 Whereas the most frequent subtypes in black were strains 33, 35, 58, 66, and 68.
 Because current vaccines do not cover the three HPV strains blacks are getting the most, 35, 66, and 68, they are having higher rates of infection.